 Measuring Email Copywriting Performance

-- Open rate: Indicates subject line effectiveness and sender reputation
+- Open rate: Indicates subject line effectiveness

 - Click-through rate: Shows whether your body copy and CTA are compelling